rezen/zap-tutorial/10_authentication.md

 ##### Adding JavaScript Support
 Out of the box, ZAP doesn't support JavaScript as a scripting engine, so you need to add it.
-ZAP has an *Add-on Marketplace* where we can add support for additioanl scripting engines.
+ZAP has an *Add-on Marketplace* where we can add support for additional scripting engines.
  There is an icon with a red blue green & blue box stacked, if you click that it will bring up the marketplace modal.
 After it pops up, switch to the *Marketplace* tab and search for the `Script Console` and install it.